MonicaF99/Assignment1/README.md

 If the wall is on the left it has to turn right, if the wall is on the right it has to turn left.
 How does the robot distinguish a wall on the left and a wall on the right?
 The first idea is to consider the angle of the nearest golden block, but the robot often takes the wrong direction!
-In the figure the robot would turn left, then it would find another wall, it would continue to turn left until it would come back.
+In the figure the robot will turn left, then it will find another wall, it will continue to turn left until it will come back.

 ![wrongAngle](https://user-images.githubusercontent.com/62377263/141100170-80fe52f6-465b-4df2-8575-d4078afd2e83.JPG)